yumi2014/Capstone/Proposal.md

 ## Who is your client and why do they care about this problem?
 In other words, what will your client DO or DECIDE based on your analysis that they wouldn’t have otherwise?

 * My client is the Superintendent of a school district.
 The superintendent wants to measure teachers' impact on student outcomes through this new teacher assessment, which is executed by the school leaders(principals & asst. principals).
-* The raw data(survey) reflects school leaders’ feedback and satisfaction levels on this new teacher assessment.
-Based on my analysis of the survey, the superintendent may consider changes to the teacher assessment and its implementation so it will better reflect and improve teachers’ instructional performance.
+* The raw data(dataframe) is a survey result that reflects school leaders’ feedback and satisfaction levels on this new teacher assessment.
+Based on my analysis of the data and findings, the superintendent may consider changes to the teacher assessment and its implementation so it will better reflect and improve teachers’ instructional performance.

 ## What data are you going to use for this?
 How will you acquire this data?